Newsroom > DHHS News Release

 Marla Augustine, HHS Communications and Legislative Services, (402) 471-4047

 Dave Tunink, Game and Parks Commission, (402) 471-5553

-Samples taken earlier this week at Willow Creek Lake and Red Willow Reservoir were above the state’s health alert threshold of 20 parts per billion (ppb) of total Microcystins (a toxin released by certain strains of blue-green algae).
-Although levels were below the threshold at Kirkman’s Cove and Merritt Reservoir this week, they will continue to be on alert due to high readings from samples taken at the two lakes the previous week.
-Lakes that are on health alert must have two consecutive weeks of readings below the threshold before the alert is discontinued.
+Weekly sampling has been conducted at 49 public lakes in Nebraska since the beginning of May.
+Samples taken earlier this week at Big Indian Creek Lake, Kirkman’s Cove and Swan Creek 5A were above the state’s health alert threshold of 20 parts per billion (ppb) of total microcystin (a toxin released by certain strains of blue-green algae.)
+Kirkman’s Cove and Big Indian Creek Lake had both also been on alert last week.
+The alerts will continue at the lakes for at least two more weeks, because lakes that are on health alert must have two consecutive weeks of readings below the threshold before the alert is discontinued.

 When a health alert is issued, signs are posted to advise the public to use caution, and designated swimming beaches are closed during the alert.
 Recreational boating and fishing are permitted, but the public is advised to avoid activities that could involve accidental ingestion of water and to avoid full immersion in water.
 People can still use the public areas for camping, picnics and other outdoor activities.

 The lakes will continue to be monitored weekly throughout the 2012 recreational season.
 Sampling results for toxic algae and bacteria will be updated every Friday and posted on NDEQ’s web site, http://deq.ne.gov/